James Hensman

 Managing Director & Founder

 Shirley Jackson is the Founder and Managing Director of Youth Unity, where she turns good ideas into well-run, high-impact programmes.
-With a background in corporate finance and 25+ years in project management, marketing and branding, she leads end-to-end delivery, scoping need, designing projects, securing partners, setting budgets and overseeing, risk and compliance.
-Clear KPIs, monitoring and evaluation, and transparent reporting sit at the core of her approach so every project is accountable and effective.
+With over 25 years background in corporate finance bringing a vast experience in project management, marketing and branding, she leads the organisation’s full operational delivery, from scoping need, designing programmes and securing strategic partners, to managing project budgets, risk, compliance, monitoring and evaluation.
+Shirley also oversees all back-end operations for Youth Unity, including financial planning, operational systems, marketing materials, digital communications and internal workflows that keep the organisation running smoothly.

-She also oversees Youth Unity’s brand and creative strategy, ensuring the organisation communicates with clarity, authenticity and pride in the communities it serves.
+Shirley also leads Youth Unity’s brand and creative strategy, ensuring the organisation communicates with clarity, honesty and pride in the communities it serves.

 lucia-macedo-WbU-8xoco9o-unsplash